VivekReddy98/Community_Detection/README.md

 2) Neo4j Download Center: https://neo4j.com/download-center/#enterprise
 3) Download Neo4j Graph Algorithms jar from the Download center

-#### Follow the below Specified Steps for adding Neo (Check your version while updating)
+#### Follow the below Specified Steps for adding Neo4j algorithm (Check your version while updating)
 1) wget https://s3-eu-west-1.amazonaws.com/com.neo4j.graphalgorithms.dist/neo4j-graph-algorithms-3.5.11.0-standalone.zip
 2) Unzip neo4j-graph-algorithms-3.5.11.0-standalone.zip
 3) mv neo4j-graph-algorithms-3.5.11.0-standalone.jar /var/lib/neo4j/plugins/
 4) Edit the configuration file by adding:
 5) "dbms.security.procedures.unrestricted=algo.*,apoc.*"
 6) Also uncomment this line:
-dbms.security.auth_enabled=false
+8) dbms.security.auth_enabled=false
-7) Restart the neo4j server using neo4j restart, use sudo if you face any permission issues.
+9) Restart the neo4j server using neo4j restart, use sudo if you face any permission issues.

 ### Set up the environment and required folders:
 0) Clone this repositiry preferabbly in /home/unityID/
-1) Install virtual environment package: apt-get install python-virtualenv
+1) Install virtual environment package:
+2) apt-get install python-virtualenv
-2) Create a virtual environment inside your project directory using virtualenv -p /usr/bin/python3 project_directory/venv (The second argument is he name of the folder which will be created, you might not want to change it)
+3) Create a virtual environment inside your project directory using
+4) virtualenv -p /usr/bin/python3 project_directory/venv (The second argument is he name of the folder which will be created, you might not want to change it)
-3) Copy Datasets and metric_code folder from your local machine to this repository.
+5) Copy Datasets and metric_code folder from your local machine to this repository.
-4) In your local Machine, go to the location where your have metric_code and datasets folders and run these commands. scp -r metrics_code unityID@ip_addr:/home/unityID/Community_Detection scp -r datasets unityID@ip_addr:/home/unityID/Community_Detection
+6) In your local Machine, go to the location where your have metric_code and datasets folders and run these commands.
+7) scp -r metrics_code unityID@ip_addr:/home/unityID/Community_Detection
+8) scp -r datasets unityID@ip_addr:/home/unityID/Community_Detection
-5) start your virtual environment using the command source venv/bin/activate
+9) start your virtual environment using the command
+10) source venv/bin/activate
-6) Install required packages using the command pip install -r requirements.txt
+11) Install required packages using the command
+12) pip install -r requirements.txt

+###
 You are good to go after this step.
 1) Run compute_results.sh to get going.
 2) It'll install the packages and set the environment variables required.